Snow on southern roads, strong winds on coast

 The temperature at Queenstown Airport at 9.30am was a brisk 2.9degC.

-The NZ Transport Agency is warning motorists of snow on State Highway 6 between Kingston and Lumsden, and says extra caution is advised when travelling this route.
+The NZ Transport Agency for a time warned of snow on State Highway 6 between Kingston and Lumsden, but in an update around midday it said the road had cleared.

-The Milford Road - State Highway 94 - was closed overnight but has reopened this morning.
+The Milford Road - State Highway 94 - was closed overnight but reopened this morning.

 MetService meteorologist Lewis Ferris said the snow came from a cold southerly outbreak that followed on the heels of a weather system that passed over the region during Easter weekend.